tapis-project/uh-hpc-in-the-cloud/block4/apps.md

 Within a wrapper script, you can reference the ID of any Tapis(Agave) input or parameter from the app description.
 Before executing a wrapper script, Tapis(Agave) will look for the these references and substitute in whatever was that value was.
 This will make more sense once we start running jobs, but this is the way we connect what you tell the Tapis(Agave) API that you want to do and what actually runs on the execution system.
 The other thing Tapis(Agave) will do with the wrapper script is prepend all the scheduler information necessary to run the script on the execution system.

 * Test data:
 If you have a small set of test data, it can be useful to other developers if you include it in a **test** directory.
-Inside your classifyApp-1.0 directory, create a directory called **test** and create a test script inside it, called **test.sh**.You can make sure your wrapper script runs fine using by running the test.sh on the Jetstream VM.
+Inside your classifyApp-1.0 directory, create a directory called **test** and create a test script called **test.sh** inside it.You can make sure your wrapper script runs fine using by running the test.sh on the Jetstream VM.

 ```
 cd ~/applications/classifyApp-1.0 && mkdir test && cd test && touch test.sh